lando/lando/docs/config/drupal6.md

 #### Configuring your root directory

-If you are using a webroot besides `.` you will need to remember to `cd` into that directory and run `lando drush` from there.
+If you are using a webroot besides `.`, you will need to remember to `cd` into that directory and run `lando drush` from there.
 This is because many site-specific `drush` commands will only run correctly if you run `drush` from a directory that also contains a Drupal site.

-If you are annoyed by having to `cd` into that directory every time you run a `drush` command you can get around it by [overriding](./../config/tooling.md#overriding) the `drush` tooling command in your [Landofile](./../config/lando.md) so that Drush always runs from your `webroot`.
+If you are annoyed by having to `cd` into that directory every time you run a `drush` command, you can get around it by [overriding](./../config/tooling.md#overriding) the `drush` tooling command in your [Landofile](./../config/lando.md) so that Drush always runs from your `webroot`.

 **Note that hard coding the `root` like this may have unforeseen and bad consequences for some `drush` commands such as `drush scr`.**